 Eli R. Green, PhD is an interdisciplinary scholar in Gender and Sexuality Studies, specializing in transgender education and inclusion.
 He holds a PhD in Human Sexuality Studies from Widener University, in addition to Masters Degrees in Human Sexuality Education and Applied Women’s Studies.
-He is a Certified Sexuality Educator (CSE) through the American Association of Sexuality Educators, Counselors & Therapists (AASECT), and he will be serving as co-chair of the 2015 conference in Minneapolis.
-Eli currently teaches undergraduate sexuality and psychology courses at Montgomery County Community College, Philadelphia University and William Paterson University.
+He is a Certified Sexuality Educator (CSE) through the American Association of Sexuality Educators, Counselors & Therapists (AASECT), and he is serving as co-chair of the 2015 conference in Minneapolis.
+Eli currently teaches undergraduate sexuality, public health, and psychology courses at Moravian College, Philadelphia University and William Paterson University.

 In his work as an independent consultant, he helps non-profits, service and medical providers, and educational professionals expand their LGBQ and transgender-related cultural competency.
 He has worked extensively with the NYC Administration of Children’s Services LGBTQ Policy & Practice office on multiple projects related to providing LGBTQ & TGNC (transgender and gender non-conforming) youth with affirming services.
 In addition co-authoring the Safe & Respected best practices guide, Eli authored the accompanying training curriculum and provided extensive train the trainer support.
 Eli is also an approved provider of the required LGBTQ Cultural Competency trainings for the contracted Children’s Services providers, and leads NCAA trainings on diversity and inclusion through David M. Hall & Associates.

 Research & Scholarship